-If you follow this blog you know that I just had, a couple of weeks ago, a momentous birthday, a milestone as it were.
+If you follow this blog you know that I just had, a couple of years ago, a momentous birthday, a milestone as it were.
 So subscribing to the philosophy that life is short so enjoy it while you can, I purchased a new Nikon D5 camera as a gift to myself for my birthday.
-As of today it is the flagship camera for Nikon.
+At that time it was the flagship camera for Nikon.
 It won’t be for long as they are constantly offering improvements and new models.
 Its 12 fps burst rate coupled with the fastest auto focus system of current cameras make it a pleasure to shoot with.
-I currently have the Nikon 80 – 400 mm lens as my main go to lens for most shooting.

 I also have the Nikon D4S, which I purchased about a year ago when it was considered Nikon’s flagship camera.
 I keep a Nikon 28 – 300 mm lens attached to it and often times if I’m out shooting wildlife I will put the Nikon 200 – 500 mm lens for quick action like tracking birds in flight.

 This is the Nikon D500.
 It is what is known as a crop sensor camera.
 It is the flagship of the crop sensor cameras according to Nikon.
 I purchased one late in 2016.
 It was okay and I found myself using it a lot.
 The more I used it the better I liked it.
 When I purchased the Nikon D5 it was obvious I needed to get rid of some equipment so I sold the D500.
 As soon as I sold it I missed it and regretted parting with it.
 So I finally made the decision to purchase another one and this time